bcgov/groundwater-levels-indicator/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+This repository is maintained by [Environmental Reporting BC](http://www.env.gov.bc.ca/soe/).
+Click [here](https://github.com/bcgov/EnvReportBC-RepoList) for a complete list of our repositories on GitHub.

 ----------